Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier

 This gives us a reconstruction up to an isometry as shown in Figure~\ref{fig:rotated}.
 Finally, we rotate and translate this reconstruction to the square $[0,\sqrt{n}]^2$.
-To do this we use the fact, proved in~\cite{diaz2019learning}, that with high probability the true positions of the lowest-degree vertices are within $\sqrt{\log n}$ of the corners of the square.
-Thus we can find approximate corners $a,b,c,d$ by taking the lowest-degree vertex $a$, then the lowest-degree vertex $b$ that has graph distance at least two from $a$, and so on.
-It is easy to compute an isometry that sends $\{a,b,c,d\}$ to the corners $\{0,\sqrt{n}\}^2$ with $d^* = O(\sqrt{\log n})$: for instance, translate $a$ to $(0,0)$ and then rotate one of the closer corners to $(0,\sqrt{n})$.
+It is easy to compute an isometry that sends $\{a,b,c,d\}$ to the corners $\SRn$ with error $d^* = O(\sqrt{\log n})$: for instance, translate $a$ to $(0,0)$ and then rotate one of the closer corners to $(0,\sqrt{n})$.
 This gives a reconstruction which, up to a rotation or reflection of the square, has distortion $d^* = O(\epshat+\sqrt{\log n})=O(\epshat)$.